FreqPhreak/DeciTap-v2/README.md

 # DeciTap+: NFC/Card UID Reader Utility

 DeciTap+ is a specialized, lightweight utility designed to bridge NFC card reader hardware with the main linen applications and more.
-Its primary function is to read the unique UID from a user's ID card and output it directly to a focused application via **Keyboard Wedge (simulated typing)**.
-It provides real-time, highly configurable output necessary for instant user/card number authentication.
+Its primary function is to read the unique UID from a user's ID card and output it directly to a focused application via **Keyboard Wedge (simulated typing)** Mimicking a keyboard if a successful scan is performed.
+It provides real-time, highly configurable output necessary for instant user/card number enrollment, authentication and administration.

 <img width="472" height="285" alt="Screenshot 2025-03-10 141635" src="https://github.com/user-attachments/assets/3131231a-f7c2-466e-8887-76351f1f66b1" />